University of Wyoming Round Robin

 1. Please be nice.
 If you don't want to be kind to others (the other team, your partner, me, the novice flowing the debate in the back of the room), please don’t prefer me.

-2. I'm a high school teacher and believe that debates should be something I could enthusiastically show to my younger students, their parents, or my principal.
+2. I'm a high school teacher and believe that debates should be something I could enthusiastically show to my students, their families, or my principal.
 What does that mean?
 If your high school teachers would find your presentation inappropriate, I am likely to as well.

 3. Please be clear.
 I will call "clear" if I can't understand you, but debate is primarily a communication activity.
 Do your best to connect on meaningful arguments.